Data and Representation for Turkish Natural Language Inference: Conclusion

 \section{Conclusion}

-In this study, we propose a cost- and time-efficient approach to obtaining labeled datasets in resource-constrained languages: machine translation.
-We machine-translated SNLI and MultiNLI to create the first full NLI dataset of Turkish, \TurkishNLI.
-Though English to Turkish translation is a stress-test for MT systems due to the different linguistic structures of the two languages, a team of experts validated the quality and consistency of the translations, suggesting that \TurkishNLI\ can in fact help address the paucity of datasets for Turkish NLI.
+We created and released the first large Turkish NLI dataset, \TurkishNLI, by machine translating SNLI and MultiNLI.
+Though English and Turkish have very different grammars and thus stress-test automatic approaches, our team of experts judged the translations to be of very high quality and to preserve the original NLI labels consistently.
+These results suggest that MT can help address the paucity of datasets for Turkish NLI.
+We release code, models, and data publicly for further research.

-As two illustrative case studies, we used \TurkishNLI\ to analyze the effects of in-language pretraining and morphological analysis on NLI performance.
-We observed that a Turkish-only pretraining regime can enhance Turkish models significantly, and that morphology is arguably worthwhile only when the training dataset is small.
-We propose that MT be more widely adopted for advancing NLP studies on resource-constrained languages.
-MT can efficiently transfer large and expensive-to-create labeled datasets from English to other languages in many NLP tasks.
-And, last but not least, MT will only get cheaper, faster, and better over time, thereby further strengthening our core claims.
+We also used \TurkishNLI\ to investigate central issues in Turkish NLI.
+First, we used \TurkishNLI\ to analyze the effects of in-language pretraining.
+Second, we compared three morphological parsers for Turkish with simpler tokenization schemes.
+We found that a Turkish-only pretraining regime can enhance Turkish models significantly, and that morphological parsing is arguably worth its costs only when the training dataset is small.
+In our final case study, we returned to the general issue of translation quality, but now from the perspective of developing NLI systems.
+We showed that models trained on \TurkishMultiNLI\ perform well on the expert-translated test set from XNLI.

+On the basis of these findings, we argue that MT can be more widely adopted for advancing NLP studies on resource-constrained languages.
+Though language-dependent tasks like dependency parsing are challenging to translate, MT can efficiently transfer large and expensive-to-create labeled datasets from English to other languages in many NLP tasks, including text classification, question answering, and text summarization.
+In addition, MT will presumably get cheaper, faster, and better over time, thereby further strengthening our core claims.